RyanEwen/octoeverywhere_bambu_docker/README.md

-## Dockerized OctoEverywhere for Bambu
+## Dockerized OctoEverywhere for Bambu Printers

 ### Getting Started

-1. Edit `docker-compose.yml` by replacing the example service with a service for each of your printers.
+1. Open `docker-compose.yml` and replace the example service with your own (one for each of your printers).
 Eg:
     ```yaml
     my_printer_1:
         image: technicallyreal/octoeverywhere_bambu